fatinaminah/Aging-and-Labor-Market-using-Python/README.md

     fig.show()

-**The Impact of Low Fertility Rates on Aging Populations**
+**Impact of low fertility rates on ageing populations**

-A lower fertility rate accelerates population aging, resulting in a higher proportion of elderly individuals.
-As birth rates continue to decline, the demographic shift toward an aging society becomes more pronounced.
-This trend is particularly evident in high-income economies, where aging has become a defining characteristic.
+A lower fertility rate accelerates the aging of the population, increasing the proportion of elderly individuals.
+As birth rates continue to fall, the shift toward an older society becomes more noticeable.
+This trend is particularly prominent in high-income nations, where aging has become a defining characteristic.
 In 2023, Japan had nearly 30% of its population aged 65 and older, while South Korea and China had elderly population shares of approximately 18% and 14%, respectively.

 ![](https://miro.medium.com/v2/resize:fit:700/1*GTtVMMb0bgI4giATswTFSQ.png)